Williammed/DeepParser/README.md

+#A Graph-based dependency parser using Deep Learning
-DeepParser is a graph-based parser based on deep learning.
+DeepParser is a graph-based dependency parser based on deep learning model.
 This work has been accepted by ACL2015 as oral long paper. <br>

 ##Project structures
 model: Trained model for English parser and Chinese Parser <br>